5minpause/5minpause.github.io/_posts/2019-02-13-delete-all-your-tests!.markdown

 ---
 layout: post
-title: "# Delete all your tests!"
+title: "Delete all your tests!"
 categories: "newsletter"
 date: 2019-02-13 15:00:00 +0200
 ---